 Slate Falls Property

-The Slate Falls project is underexplored and has yet to reveal the source of the numerous high-grade gold and silver showings identified across the ten-plus-kilometre property.
-While our current focus remains on our Red Lake projects, we are looking forward to returning to Slate Falls and investigating four priority targets identified in where deformation, folding, shearing and faulting have been mapped,” Michael Romanik, president of GoldON.
+Slate Falls has yet to reveal the source of the numerous high-grade gold and silver showings identified across the 10-plus-kilometre property.
+While our current focus remains on the West Madsen project, we are looking forward to returning to Slate Falls and exploring four new priority targets where deformation, folding, shearing, and faulting have been mapped,” Michael Romanik, President of GoldON.

 GoldON owns a 100% interest in the 3,639-hectare Slate Falls Property (the "Property") subject to an underlying 2% net smelter returns royalty.
-A discovery-stage project, Slate Falls represents an excellent risk-reward exploration scenario with fieldwork having identified at least 18 gold (Au) and silver (Ag) occurrences that have produced rock, chip, channel, and drill core sample assays of up to 861.3 g/t Au and 3,025 g/t Ag.
+A discovery-stage project, Slate Falls represents an excellent risk-reward exploration scenario with fieldwork having identified at least 18 gold (Au) and silver (Ag) occurrences that have produced rock, chip, channel, and drill core sample assays of up to 861.3 grams per tonne (g/t) (27.56 oz/ton) gold and 3,025 g/t (96.8 oz/ton) silver.

 Located in the Patricia Mining District, the Property lies between the Red Lake and Pickle Lake gold camps in the southwestern extension of the Meen-Dempster Greenstone Belt that is hosted within the Uchi Subprovince, one of the most metal-endowed Archean greenstone assemblages in the world (Figure 1).